jmuzsik/blog/content/pages/about.md

 template: 'page'
 ---

+This site is a WIP.
+I have a lot of notes on here that I am consolidating, etc.

 I'm Jerry.
 Born and raised in the Bronx.
 Before joining the tech world, I was a chef in NYC.
 Currently, I am (mainly) a web developer.
-I'm in school currently, pursuing a degree in Computational Physics.
+I'm in school currently, pursuing a degree in Biomedical Informatics.
 Contemplating a more academic life.
 Contemplating quite a few things.
 This self, can it ever be completely understood?
 But I do love to create things with boolean switches.
 And I love science that touches the metaphysical.
 I believe that I am looking for an intersection of these two things.
 With some cooking mixed in.

 Some facts perhaps?